-Stakeholder Offices: OPHD

-- Anticipated Project Completion: Spring 2024 and Ongoing - Status: Initially Completed Reopened and In Progress due to new Policy/Guidance - Notes/Solutions: OPHD conducted an internal and comprehensive mapping exercise of their internal processes to identify efficiencies and inefficiencies, prioritizing timeliness and effective communication during Spring 2024.
+- Project Leader: OPHDStakeholder Offices: OPHD - Anticipated Project Completion: Spring 2024 and Ongoing - Status: Initially Completed Reopened and In Progress due to new Policy/Guidance - Notes/Solutions: OPHD conducted an internal and comprehensive mapping exercise of their internal processes to identify efficiencies and inefficiencies, prioritizing timeliness and effective communication during Spring 2024.
 OPHD will revisit this mapping exercise in light of any CSU Nondiscrimination Policy amendments or updates to ensure congruence of OPHD processes with the policy requirements.
+With the March 2025 revision of the policy and procedures, the staff in OPHD has reviewed and revised the case process manual, templates, and website.